Port Vila: Economy and transport

 Port Vila is Vanuatu's most important harbour and the center of the country's trade.
-The international airport, Bauerfield International (VLI) is also located in the city.
+The international airport, Bauerfield International (VLI), is also located in the city.
 Air Vanuatu has its head office in Vanuatu House in Port Vila.

 Major industries in the city remain agriculture and fishing.
 Tourism is also becoming important, especially from Australia and New Zealand.
 There were over 80,000 visitors in 1997.

 Vanuatu is a tax haven, and offshore financing in Port Vila is an important part of the economy.

-Vanuatu is still dependent on foreign aid, most of which comes from Australia and New Zealand, although in recent years aid has also come from the People's Republic of China.
+Vanuatu is still dependent on foreign aid, most of which comes from Australia and New Zealand, although in recent years, assistance has also come from China.
 One example was New Zealand paying to train doctors selected from the local community, then paying part of their wages during the first year after qualification.
 Australia has paid consultants to work in Port Vila Central Hospital.

-35.7% of exports leave from Port Vila and 86.9% of imports arrive in Port Vila.
+35.7% of exports leave from Port Vila, and 86.9% of imports arrive in Port Vila.